dewmguy/ItemLevelCalculator/README.md

 These coefficients control the ceiling for stats on an item based on its quality.

-Build `2026.07.25.2` replaces the uncommon linear approximation below with the exact inventory-specific `RandPropPoints.dbc` uncommon columns for item levels 1–300.
-The uncommon rows remain here as historical methodology; rare and epic qualities continue to use the executable piecewise coefficients.
+Build `2026.07.25.5` replaces these historical piecewise approximations with quartic inventory-specific curves fitted across item levels 10–300 of the `RandPropPoints.dbc` Good (uncommon), Superior (rare), and Epic columns.
+The exact uncommon rows remain embedded as a validation reference, but production calculation uses the continuous curves.
+This preserves interpolation and controlled extrapolation while staying calibrated to Blizzard's client data.
+The rows below remain as historical methodology.

 | quality | ilvl |  mult |   base |
 |---------|------|-------|--------|